-Although students are free to choose between attending class, attendance is highly recommended as many issues and themes discussed in the classroom will be included in the tests and will contribute to the writing of each group's paper.
+Although students are free to choose between attending class or not, attendance is highly recommended as many issues discussed in the classroom will be included in the tests or help with homework.

 Grading

 The following charts summarize the relative weight of each activity and the corresponding grade in total points accumulated during the semester.
 Reviewing these charts should help the students define their level of effort and time to commit to the class based on their grade expectations.